WhoIsSethDaniel/plenv-meta-inspector/README.md

 # DESCRIPTION

-Adds several new sub-commands to plenv that help with inspecting details of the modules that are installed in your current plenv environment.
+Adds several new subcommands to plenv that help with inspecting details of the modules that are installed in your current plenv environment.

 # COMMANDS